 - National Directory of Criminal Defense Lawyers

-- Top 100 NC Trial Lawyers – The National Trial Lawyers
+- Named to Top 100 NC Trial Lawyers – The National Trial Lawyers

 - North Carolina Bar Association

 - American Bar Association

 - North Carolina State Bar

 - “Police Misconduct, One North Carolina City’s Story,” Trial Briefs, Journal of the N.C.
 Academy of Trial Lawyers, Vol. 19, No. 4, 4th Quarter, 1987.

 - “Technicolor Trials, The Use of Gory Photographs in Homicide Prosecutions,” The Champion, Journal of the National Association of Criminal Defense Lawyers, Vol. XII, No. 8, Sept/Oct 1988.